pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 1. If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup), you must create a second database named `dex` in your RDS instance for Pachyderm's authentication service.
 Read more about [dex on PostgreSQL in Dex's documentation](https://dexidp.io/docs/storage/#postgres).

 2. Additionally, create a new user account and **grant it full CRUD permissions to both `pachyderm` and (when applicable) `dex` databases**.
 Read about managing PostgreSQL users and roles in this [blog](https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/).
-Pachyderm will use the same username to connect to `pachyderm` as well as to `dex`.
+MLDM will use the same username to connect to `pachyderm` as well as to `dex`.

 ### Update your values.yaml